G-torsors over a Dedekind scheme: Introduction

 \section{Introduction}

 Let us first fix some notation.
-We fix a Dedekind scheme $X$ (the base scheme), that is, a scheme that has a finite affine cover by the spectra of Dedekind domains.
-Unless stated otherwise, any unadorned product is assumed to be over $X$, and for two $X$-schemes $Y$ and $T$ we often write $Y_{T}=Y\times T$.
+We fix a Dedekind scheme $X$ (the base scheme).
+That is, $X$ is a scheme that has a finite affine open cover by the spectra of Dedekind domains.
+Unless stated otherwise, any unadorned product is assumed to be over $X$, and for two $X$-schemes $Y$ and $T$ we often write $Y_{T}=Y\times T=Y\times_X T$.
 If $Y$ is a scheme over $X$, we use the ``functor of points notation" and write $y\in Y$ to denote a morphism $y:T\to Y$ of schemes over $X$.
-In the same spirit, if $V$ is a locally free $\O_X$-module of finite rank, we denote also by $V$ the functor $V: R\mapsto V\otimes R$, which is represented by $\Spec{(\Sym{V^*})}$.
-Here, $V^*=\op{Hom}_{\O_X}{(V,\O_X)}$ denotes the dual of $V$.
-For any $Y$, if $M$ is an $\O_Y$-module and $N\subset M$ is an $\O_Y$-submodule, we say $N$ is \emph{locally split} if $N$ is Zariski locally on $Y$ a direct summand of $M$.
+In the same spirit, if $V$ is a locally free $\O_X$-module of finite rank, we denote also by $V$ the functor $V: T\mapsto V\otimes \O_T$, for $T$ an $X$-scheme.
+This functor is represented by $\Spec{(\Sym{V^*})}$, where $V^*=\op{\ms{H} \textit{om}}_{\O_X}{(V,\O_X)}$ denotes the dual of $V$.
+For any $Y$, if $M$ is an $\O_Y$-module and $N\subset M$ is an $\O_Y$-submodule, we say $N$ is \emph{locally split (in $M$)} if $N$ is Zariski-locally on $Y$ a direct summand of $M$.

 We fix $G$ a \emph{flat algebraic group} over $X$, by which we mean a flat, affine group scheme of finite type over $X$.
-Unless specified otherwise, by simply a \emph{representation of $G$}, we mean a finite rank, locally free $\O_X$-module $V$ with a linear $G$-action.
-If $V$ is a representation of $G$, we denote by $V_0$ the same underlying $\O_X$-module with the trivial $G$-action.
-If $Y$ is an $X$-scheme, a \emph{$G_Y$-torsor} is a scheme $P$ faithfully flat and affine over $Y$, provided with a right $G$-action such that the following two conditions hold. \begin{enumerate}[(i)] \item The map $P\to Y$ is $G_Y$-invariant.
+By a \emph{representation of $G$}, we mean a finite rank, locally free $\O_X$-module $V$ with a linear $G$-action (for details, the reader is referred to \S\ref{coalgebras} below).
+If $Y$ is an $X$-scheme, a \emph{$G_Y$-torsor} is a scheme $P$ faithfully flat and affine over $Y$, provided with a right $G_Y$-action such that the following two conditions hold: \begin{enumerate} \item[(i)] The map $P\to Y$ is $G_Y$-invariant.